RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-manage-a-destructive-sampling-request.md

 - Approval by appropriate members of staff

 If the request is fully or partially approved, then the specimens can be looked out and databased if required.

-The request number, internal contact and Herbarium code should be added to any CBD documentation.

 Record the name of the person who approves or denies the request in the Destructive Sampling record request record in the Agent field.
 In **Agent Remarks** enter any additional information relating to the agent in the context of the destructive sampling request, including the date and if the request is approved or denied.